How to Find a Surveyor

-Once you’ve found a house you want to make an offer on, you will need to find a surveyor to carry out the correct property survey.
+Once you’ve found a house or flat you want to make an offer on, you will need to find a surveyor to carry out the correct property survey.
 The best way to find a surveyor is by comparison websites that you trust.
 You should only choose a RICS regulated surveyor to ensure you receive a high standard of service from a surveyor with in-depth knowledge of the surveying industry.

 If you’re feeling confused about finding a surveyor when you're buying a house, you’re in the right place.
 We've put together the ultimate guide on how to find a good chartered surveyor.
 This guide will help you with your search for a trusted and verified chartered surveyor, from when you’ll need to start looking, to where to find the best surveyor.

 Knowing how to find a reliable chartered surveyor can be tricky.
 If they are regulated by RICS, you know you can relax.
 Don’t be afraid to ask your surveyor questions to know exactly what they’ll be doing for you.

 A study by RICS revealed that 4 in 5 of home owners bought their property without having a survey, leading to significant repair bills later down the line.
 You shouldn't underestimate the value in finding a qualified and verified surveyor.

 Here are some other ways to find a good surveyor.

 You should only hire a chartered surveyor that’s regulated by RICS.
 They will be fully qualified surveyors, giving you peace of mind throughout the survey.
 Before choosing your surveyor, you could ask them for more information on their surveying experience and service for further peace of mind.
 Use the search tool on RICS to ensure your surveyor is accredited.

 Ask your family and friends if they can recommend a surveyor that they’ve previously used.
 You can trust your family and friends to only put you in touch with a good surveyor.
 You’ll be reassured knowing that they did a good job for someone you trust.